When is Cameron Norrie playing at French Open 2023?

 Advertisement

-Despite going one set up straight away, Norrie’s French opponent Benoit Paire came back to take the next two sets and now the 27-year-old was down 7-5 4-6 3-6.
-However, the British world number 14 came back and took the final and decisive two sets 6-1 6-4 and he will now prepare to take on another Frenchan on Wednesday.
+His win over Pouille, however, was also marred in drama as the 27-year-old Brit was able to win a point through a double bounce which the linesmen were unable to pick up on.
+Following his win, Norrie has come out in support of replay technology to prevent these errors from taking place again.

-Here is all you need to know ahead of Cameron Norrie’s first round match at the French Open 2023...
+Here is all you need to know ahead of Cameron Norrie’s third round match at the French Open 2023...

 When is Cameron Norrie playing?

-Cameron Norrie is set take to the courts tomorrow, Wednesday 31 2023, for his first round match.
-The timing is yet to be confirmed and will be determined when the previous matches on the court have taken place.
+Cameron Norrie is set take to the courts tomorrow, Friday 2 June, for his third round match.
+The timings have not yet been confirmed.

 The second Grand Slam of the year will be shown across Eurosport platforms in the UK.
 Eurosport 1 and 2 will have wall-to-wall coverage of the tournament each day as the rounds progress.
 It will also be possible to live stream the action through Eurosport’s discovery+ and the plan is available for £6.99/year or £59.99/year.
 Discovery+ can be added to Amazon Prime accounts by signing up as an add-on.